Space flight simulation game: Overview

 Some games in the genre aim to recreate a realistic portrayal of space flight, involving the calculation of orbits within a more complete physics simulation than pseudo space flight simulators.
 Others focus on gameplay rather than simulating space flight in all its facets.
 The realism of the latter games is limited to what the game designer deems to be appropriate for the gameplay, instead of focusing on the realism of moving the spacecraft in space.
 Some "flight models" use a physics system based on Newtonian physics, but these are usually limited to maneuvering the craft in its direct environment, and do not take into consideration the orbital calculations that would make such a game a simulator.
 Many of the pseudo simulators feature faster than light travel.

 Examples of true simulators which aim at piloting a space craft in a manner that conforms with the laws of nature include Orbiter, Kerbal Space Program and Microsoft Space Simulator.
 Examples of more fantastical video games that bend the rules of physics in favor of streamlining and entertainment, include Wing Commander, Star Wars: X-Wing and Freelancer.

 The modern space flight game genre emerged at the point when home computers became sufficiently powerful to draw basic wireframe graphics in real-time.
-The game Elite is widely considered to be the breakthrough game of the genre, and as having successfully melded the "space trading" and flight sim genres.
+The game Elite is widely considered to be the breakthrough game of the genre, having successfully melded the "space trading" and flight sim genres.
 Elite was highly influential upon later games of its type, although it did have some precursors.
 Games similar to Elite are sometimes called "Elite-clones".

-Space flight games and simulators, at one time popular, had for much of the new millennium been considered a "dead" genre.
-However, open-source and enthusiast communities managed to produce some working, modern titles (e.g. Orbiter Spaceflight Simulator); and 2011's commercially released Kerbal Space Program was notably well-received, even by the aerospace community.
-Some more recent games, most notably Elite: Dangerous, have brought new attention to the space trading and combat game subgenre.
+Space flight games and simulators, at one time popular, have for much of the new millennium been considered a "dead" genre.
+However, the early 2010s saw a temporary reversal in this trend when open-source and enthusiast communities managed to produce some working, modern titles (e.g. Orbiter Spaceflight Simulator); and 2011's commercially released Kerbal Space Program was notably well-received, even by the aerospace community.
+2014 saw one of the most successful entries in this genre, most notably Elite: Dangerous, which brought new attention to the space trading and combat game subgenre, but after its release the genre returned to relative quiet.